How It Is Done

 - Areas on your arms, legs, and chest where

-small metal discs (electrodes) will be placed are cleaned and may be shaved to
+small pads or patches (electrodes) will be placed are cleaned and may be shaved to

-provide a clean, smooth surface to attach the discs.
-A special EKG paste or
+provide a clean, smooth surface to attach the electrodes.

 - The electrodes